CLEARSY/b2rust/doc/usermanual.md

-  -o, --output path         Sets the path to a directory where the generated Rust files are stored -h, --help                Display this help message and exits -v, --version             Displays the program version and exits
+  -o, --output path         Sets the path to a directory where the generated Rust files are stored -h, --help                Display this help message and exits -v, --version             Displays the program version and exits -x, --xml                 Output messages are embedded in XML elements (does not apply to -h and -v)
 ```

 This command also recursively translates all modules that are seen, imported, and extended by the module of the given component.